AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 1. Extract existing integration client ID from Adobe Campaign.

-    * For Build Version 20.2.1, extract the client Id from the instance configuration file ims/authIMSTAClientId
+    * For Build Version 20.2.1, extract the client Id from the instance configuration file ims/authIMSTAClientId.
     <br>Non existing or empty attribute indicates client Id is not configured.

-    * Build Version 19.1.9 and 20.3.1 or above, use SOAP call and replace <INSTANCE_URI> and <SESSION_TOKEN>
+    * Build Version 19.1.9 and 20.3.1 or above, use SOAP call and replace <&nbsp;INSTANCE_URI&nbsp;> and <&nbsp;SESSION_TOKEN&nbsp;>

         ```
         curl --location --request POST '<INSTANCE_URI>/nl/jsp/soaprouter.jsp' \